Church notes: Lenten devotionals; Holy week service times announced; community groups available | Arkansas Democrat Gazette

 First Presbyterian Church, 100 S. Gutensohn Road, Springdale, holds Sunday services led by Rev. Dr. Susan Arnold at 10:30 a.m. both in person and livestreamed on YouTube and the church website.
 Church van pickup is available; call the church office if you would like a ride.

+A Youth Confirmation Workshop will take place 3:30-9 p.m.
+Saturday, March 9.
+Confirmation will take place on Sunday, March 24, on Palm Sunday services.

+On Sunday, March 10 youth will meet noon to 5 p.m. in the youth room for a discussion of Easter and Confirmation.
+There will be lunch/social time, activities and worship, message and small groups.

-Sunday School classes for children, youth and adults begin at 9:30 a.m. as well as a confirmation class taught by Rev. Dr. Susan Arnold at the same time.
-Other classes for adults will continue to meet, including Lectionary study at 9 a.m. each Monday, Ladies' Wednesday Morning Zoom Fellowship, which meets at 7 a.m.
+Sunday School classes for children, youth and adults begin at 9:30 a.m.
+Classes for adults include Lectionary study at 9 a.m. each Monday and Ladies' Wednesday Morning Zoom Fellowship, which meets at 7 a.m.

 Presbyterian Women will meet Tuesday, March 5 at 9:30 a.m. at the church.
 All women of the church are invited.